 Exposure to certain chemicals, such as Agent Orange, may also put individuals at risk for prostate cancer.
 This is why Vietnam War veterans need to be aware of the U.S. Department of Veterans Affairs’ stance on prostate cancer and Agent Orange exposure.

 This guide will outline how the VA rates prostate cancer for disability compensation claims, as well as what Vietnam veterans should know when seeking VA benefits for this condition.

 The VA has established a rating system for prostate cancer based on the severity of the symptoms.
 This rating system falls under genitourinary conditions (38 CFR §4.115a).
 Prostate cancer is rated according to voiding dysfunction or urinary tract infection (whichever is more severe).

 If surgery is required for prostate cancer, the VA will award a temporary 100 percent rating post-surgery.
 The VA will schedule a follow-up exam at a VA medical center about six months after the surgery (sometimes this exam falls almost a year after the surgery) in order to determine whether or not the 100 percent rating is still warranted.

-If there is no metastasis, the VA will then rate the residuals according to voiding dysfunction or renal dysfunction (whichever is predominant), which usually comes to 10% (38 C.F.R. § 4.115b, DC 7528 (2013).
-Court cases have determined that the VA can reduce the 100% rating only after the cessation of surgical, X-ray, antineoplastic chemotherapy or other therapeutic procedure.
+If there is no metastasis, the VA will then rate the residuals according to voiding dysfunction or renal dysfunction (whichever is predominant), which usually comes to a 10 percent rating.
+Court cases have determined that the VA can reduce the 100 percent rating only after the cessation of surgical, X-ray, antineoplastic chemotherapy, or other therapeutic procedure.
 The term “therapeutic” according to DC 7528 is interpreted as the procedures to cure cancer and the disease.